apache/systemds/hadoop-batch-mode.md

 * * *

-# SystemML with Distributed Hadoop and YARN
+# SystemDS with Distributed Hadoop and YARN

-In our previous example, we ran SystemML on Hadoop in Pseudo-Distributed mode with YARN on a single machine.
+In our previous example, we ran SystemDS on Hadoop in Pseudo-Distributed mode with YARN on a single machine.
 This example will look at Distributed Hadoop with YARN on a 4-node cluster.
 Each server is running Red Hat Enterprise Linux Server, release 6.6.